-Arguably, a real servant leader, he was also the most successful and influential change agent of the 20th Century.
+Arguably, he was the most successful and influential change agent of the 20th Century.
 He got the British out of India and has influenced some of the greatest leaders of our time!
-He called his campaign "All rise" meaning everyone gains; everyone takes responsibility.
+He called his campaign "All rise" meaning everyone benefits; everyone takes responsibility.
 He understood the need to find out what it was like for ordinary people and created a growing groundswell before embarking on change.
-His key principles are truth and non-violence.
+His key principles were truth and non-violence.
 If only our politicians, journalists and business leaders would try them!
 It takes courage.
 Truth means diligently seeking and speaking the truth.
 He called his life an experiment with truth.
+Would that Bush and Blair had committed themselves to truth.